smartdevicelink/sdl_app_library_guides/docs/Getting Started/SDK Configuration/index.md

 !!!

 ## 3. Add Required SDL Queries
 It is required to add the SDL specific entries into the app's `queries` tag in the `AndroidManifest.xml`.
 If the tag already exists, just the intents need to be added.
-If the tag does not yet exist in the manifest, they can be added after the permissions are declared but before the `application` tag is opened.
+If the tag does not yet exist in the manifest, the tag can be added after the permissions are declared but before the `application` tag is opened.

 ```xml
 <queries>